MENU

 Neurological — Stroke Recovery

-A broader meta-analysis of stem cell therapies for ischemic stroke, published in Neurological Sciences (2024), confirmed an overall favorable safety profile, though it noted significant variability between trials — underscoring the importance of standardized protocols and adequate cell doses.
+A broader meta-analysis of stem cell therapies for stroke, published in Neurological Sciences (2024), confirmed an overall favorable safety profile, though it noted significant variability in effectiveness between trials — underscoring the importance of standardized protocols and adequate cell doses

 Neurological — Alzheimer’s Disease

 In one of the most significant developments in recent years, a 2025 randomized controlled trial published in Nature Medicine tested allogeneic MSC therapy (laromestrocel) in 49 patients with mild Alzheimer’s disease across 10 U.S. centers.
-The results showed a 48.4% reduction in whole-brain volume loss (P=0.005) and a 61.9% improvement in left hippocampal volume compared to placebo over 39 weeks.
-While this is still Phase 2a, it represents the first RCT evidence that MSC therapy may slow structural brain degeneration in Alzheimer’s.
+The results showed a 48.4% slowing of whole-brain volume loss (P=0.005) and a 61.9% slowing of left hippocampal volume decline (P=0.021) compared to placebo over 39 weeks.
+While this is still Phase 2a, it represents the first RCT evidence that MSC therapy may slow structural brain degeneration in Alzheimer’s

 Cardiovascular — Heart Failure

-A 2024 meta-analysis in the Journal of Translational Medicine, analyzing 17 randomized controlled trials with 1,684 patients, found that MSC transplantation reduced mortality risk by 22% (relative risk 0.78) and significantly improved left ventricular ejection fraction (LVEF +3.38%).
-Autologous MSCs delivered via coronary artery injection showed the strongest results.
+A 2024 meta-analysis in the Journal of Translational Medicine, analyzing 17 randomized controlled trials with 1,684 patients, found that MSC transplantation reduced mortality risk by 22% (relative risk 0.78, P=0.04) and significantly improved left ventricular ejection fraction (LVEF +3.38%, P<0.001).
+Subgroup analyses suggested that autologous MSCs and intracoronary delivery were each associated with better outcomes in some indices, while optimal cell dosing in heart failure remains under investigation.

 Anti-Aging & Longevity